-There are a few ways to make the transition to daylight savings time as smooth as possible.
-EHS professionals should consider passing them on to the employees and support them in following the steps.
+There are a few ways to make the transition to daylight saving time as smooth as possible.
+EHS professionals should consider using existing resources designed for this purpose, passing them on to the employees and supporting them in following the steps.
 This can help the whole organization protect worker health and safety and keep the time change’s negative consequences at bay:

 - Try and adjust gradually by slowly changing the bedtime ahead of the daylight saving date or throughout the week following it.
 For example, if you usually go to bed at ten, the night after the clocks change, go to bed at nine (which to your body is still ten).
 The next night go to bed ten or fifteen minutes later and adjust your bedtime this way until you’re back to going to bed at ten.
 This takes time but it also makes the transition a little easier.

 - Avoid stimulants (like caffeine, tobacco and alcohol) for several hours before bedtime.

 - Don’t bring any technology into the bedroom.
 Phones, tablets and computers stimulate the brain instead of allowing it to relax.
 The light from the screens also interferes with circadian rhythms and can make it difficult to fall asleep.

 - If you already suffer from fatigue, it might be time to reassess your sleeping habits.
 If possible, try going to bed and getting up at the same time every day.
 Establish a bedtime routine that allows the brain to realize it’s almost time to sleep.
 And help your body equate bed with sleep—watching television or working in bed exposes the body to mixed messages and you might find it hard to fall asleep.